Open consultation: CP19/23

 05/02/2020

-We have made changes to the Handbook to introduce new requirements to help consumers with more serious pre-existing medical conditions (PEMCs) better navigate the travel insurance market.
-Firms that sell travel insurance will have to signpost consumers to a directory of specialist firms that provide this type of insurance.
+In April 2021 we introduced new requirements to help consumers with more serious pre-existing medical conditions (PEMCs) better navigate the travel insurance market.
+Firms that sell travel insurance will, in some circumstances, have to signpost consumers to a directory of specialist firms that provide this type of insurance.

 In addition to signposting, the FCA will be working with stakeholders to try to improve consumer understanding of the travel insurance market, including producing material on PEMCs.
 This information will help consumers understand the implications of travelling with exclusions, and how factors such as country of travel can impact medical costs and therefore travel insurance premiums.